orchestral/testbench/README.md

     composer require "guzzlehttp/guzzle=^6.3"

+> We can't guarantee that any requirements in `laravel/laravel` will always be maintained as it is.
+Developer may remove any of the optional requirements such as `guzzlehttp/guzzle`, `fideloper/proxy`, `fruitcake/laravel-cors` or `laravel/tinker`.

 ### Missing Browser Kit support after testing on Laravel 5.4

 Replace `orchestra/testbench` with `orchestra/testbench-browser-kit` and follow [the installation guide](https://github.com/orchestral/testbench-browser-kit#installation).